yavuztas/yavuztas.github.io/_posts/2019-08-10-java8-utility-class.markdown

 ---
 One of the fluent APIs that Java 8 brings us, is the [Java 8 Stream API](https://www.baeldung.com/java-8-streams), which provides a practical and minimal interface to code, especially with the help of [Java 8 Lambdas](https://www.baeldung.com/java-8-lambda-expressions-tips).

-In this tutorial, we are going to write a simple utility class to convert and modify java collections with ease, by using the power of **Java 8 Streams**.
+Today, we are going to write a simple utility class to convert and modify java collections with ease, by using the power of **Java 8 Streams**.

 ### Utility Classes
 Utility classes are structures that contain reusable and stateless helper methods.
 We implement these methods for handling any kind of specific operations for specific purposes.
 Because of their stateless nature, we mostly prefer to define them as *static*.